Just because a family has a low income does not mean that it cannot have a pet to love. Everyone needs the hug of a fussy feline or a loyal canine.

 12. Magic Bullet Fund

 Sometimes, the unexpected happens.
 Your dog is diagnosed with cancer.
 The cost of a regular checkup from the dog vet just went up a lot!
-This applies to cats, as well.
+Of course, it also applies to cats.

 Check if your animal meets the requirements on the Magic Bullet Fund application page.